-The Group has an Audit Committee comprising three non-executive directors with financial skills and experience relevant to the committee's functions.
+The Group has an Audit Committee comprising two non-executive directors on whom with financial skills and experience relevant to the committee's functions.
 The Audit Committee charter can be found on the Group's website.

-The Audit Committee comprises David King, Koichiro Koike and Robin Beaumont.
+The Audit Committee comprises Dr. David King and Mr Koichiro Koike.

 Audit Committee Membership Audit Meetings Held Audit Meetings Attended

-David King 10 2 2
+Dr. David King 10 2 2

-Koichiro Koike 11 2 2
+Mr Koichiro Koike 11 2 2

-Robin Beaumont 12 1 1

-The main objective of the Audit Committee is to assist the Board in fulfilling its responsibility to oversee the integrity of the Group's financial reporting and compliance including:
+The main object of the Audit Committee is to assist the Board in fulfilling its responsibility to oversee the integrity of the Group's financial reporting and compliance including:

-- · overseeing the compliance with legislative and other mandatory reporting standards - assisting with the determinations regarding accounting and regulatory practices and disclosures and reviewing the scope and results of the audit process - assisting with the internal controls and risk management framework - · ensuring legal and regulatory compliance with appropriate standards, policies and codes and - · oversight of the independence and effectiveness of external auditors.
+- overseeing the compliance with legislative and other mandatory reporting standards - assisting with the determinations regarding accounting and regulatory practices and disclosures and reviewing the scope and results of the audit process - assisting with the internal controls and risk management framework - ensuring legal and regulatory compliance with appropriate standards, policies and codes and - oversight of the independence and effectiveness of external auditors.